fommil/fpmortals/manuscript/complete.md

 A> strange compiler crashes.

-In a dedicated chapter on *Typeclass Derivation* we will calculate instances of `UrlQueryWriter` and `UrlEncodedWriter` automatically, as well as clean up what we have already written, but for now we will write the boilerplate for the types we wish to convert:
+In a dedicated chapter on *Typeclass Derivation* we will calculate instances of `UrlQueryWriter` automatically, as well as clean up what we have already written, but for now we will write the boilerplate for the types we wish to convert: